Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms.md

 ```

-Here we are simply adding the date of the trip, number of people joining and the email address of the customer.
+🪀 Here we are simply adding the date of the trip, number of people joining and the email address of the customer.

+🪀 We also have props passed into the component for users personal information.

+🪀 A watcher allows us run functions based on changes to certain data.
+With our watcher we are emiting an event so that the root component can store it for us.

 Next lets add the form to add many customers, create `Customers.vue` file with the following: